 The execution of the Duke of Monmouth took place on Tower Hill, on 15 July 1685.
-He had been attended (found guilty of High Treason by Parliament) as soon of the news of his invasion Army had landed at Lyme.
-After this a price of £5,000 was put on his head, for his capture dead or alive.
+He had been found guilty of High Treason by Parliament days after news of his landing at Lyme reached Whitehall.
+At the same, a price of £5,000 was put on his head, for his capture dead or alive.

 How was the Duke of Monmouth captured?

 After the defeat of the Whig Army at the Battle of Sedgemoor, Monmouth left his rear-guard holding the lane between the battlefield and Bridgwater.
 He then rode north across the Polden Hill with his lifeguard, Lord Grey and Colonel Brandt.
 Then his party split up with the three leading officers heading south towards Dorset.
 The following day Lord Lumley’s with his started enquiring at each house and cottage in the area.